ssaarela/javersion/README.md

 For persistence alternatives, at least SQL-based is on the list.

-Implementation utilizes immutability and non-blocking data structures / algorithms to the max, so VersionGraphs are trivial and efficient to cache even in a cluster.
+Implementation utilizes immutability and non-blocking data structures / algorithms as much as possible, so VersionGraphs are trivial and efficient to cache even in a cluster.